-As the name suggests, White screen of death – While you are trying to access your site but it convert with a plain white screen.
-There are numerous causes for occurring this error such as: plugins & themes which can contain incorrect code, due to the lack of memory or issues related to your hosting server and much more.
+As the name suggests, White screen of death – While you are trying to access your site but it converts with a plain white screen.
+There are numerous causes for occurring this error such as plugins & themes which can contain incorrect code, the lack of memory or issues related to your hosting server, and much more.

 - Memory Exhaustion

 - Your theme may be causing the problem

 - The theme directory may be missing or renamed

 - Due to some plugins that may not be working properly

 With the basic terms, let’s get the possible solution of how to fix this white screen of death error-